 The crime control model follows a highly traditional philosophy that Packer likened to an assembly line.
 The primary goal of this model is to deter criminal conduct and thus protect society.
-The accused is presumed guilty, police and prosecutors should have extensive freedom to exercise their own discretion (judgment) in the interest of crime control, legal loopholes should be eliminated, and offenders should be punished swiftly.
+The accused is presumed guilty, police and prosecutors should have extensive freedom to exercise their own discretion (judgment) in the interest of crime control, legal loopholes should be eliminated, and persons committing a criminal offense should be punished swiftly.
 This model views crime as a breakdown of individual responsibility; as such, only swift and certain punishment will deter and control crime.